 Carolina Graduate Certificate in Innovation for the Public Good

 The Carolina Graduate Certificate in Innovation for the Public Good (CIPG) gives masters and doctoral students an educational pathway to explore modern changemaking and practice the skills they need to help create meaningful change in the world.
-The certificate is sponsored by three academic units: the College of Arts and Sciences (Public Policy), Gillings School of Global Public Health, and the School of Education.
+The certificate is sponsored by three academic units: the College of Arts and Sciences, Gillings School of Global Public Health, and the School of Education.

 CIPG provides students from any department with the mindset, tools and methods they need to work effectively across disciplines to solve complex problems.
 By earning the certificate, students become skilled in methods that they can apply to their doctoral or thesis research.
 CIGP also equips them with career-ready skills that they can use when working on multi-disciplinary teams in businesses, non-profits and government agencies that increasingly demand the ability to apply cross-sector, community-engaged practices.

 The certificate provides graduate-level training that teaches students how to: